 Usage: git commit -m “message”

-This command records or snapshots the file permanently in the version history.
-All the files which are there in the directory right now are being saved in the git file system.
+This command records or snapshots files permanently in the version history.
+All the files, which are there in the directory right now, are being saved in the Git file system.

 4. git status